PrefectHQ/prefect/docs/concepts/tasks.md

     my_task()
 ```

-Before a task run completes, a [`PrefectFuture`](/api-ref/prefect/futures/#prefect.futures.PrefectFuture) represents the status of a task executing in a task runner.
+Task calls return a [`PrefectFuture`](/api-ref/prefect/futures/#prefect.futures.PrefectFuture), which represents the status of a task executing in a task runner.
 See [Futures](#futures) for further information.

 When a task completes, a [`State`](/api-ref/orion/schemas/states/#prefect.orion.schemas.states.State) represents the final state of the task run and its results, if any.
 See [States](/concepts/states/) for further information.